metal-stack/docs/docs/src/development/proposals/MEP8/README.md

 // Partition is a single partition on a device, only GPT partition types are supported type Partition struct {
-  // Number of this partition, will be added to partitionprefix Number    int
+  // Number of this partition, will be added to the device once partitioned Number    int
   // Label to enhance readability
   Label     *string